1fatimakhan/photography-website/CONTRIBUTING.md

 # Contribution Guidelines

-We welcome contributions to our nature photography website and appreciate your interest in making this platform even better.
+We welcome contributions to our Nature Photography Website and appreciate your interest in making this platform even better.
 By contributing, you agree to follow these guidelines and maintain a positive and respectful environment for all users.

 ## Types of Contributions